 It connects the local and remote main branches (-u

-option) and sends the commits to the remote branch
+) and sends the local commits to the remote branch

 - Type